Our hiding places diminished ...we turned to hope... but she has fled...

 An Asskicking Christmas: The Edonia chapters take place on December 24th and 25th.
 Doesn't get much attention because they're halfway across the globe and in a war zone.

-Ancient Conspiracy: Resident Evil 6 introduces a massively influential global conspiracy into the canon, known as The Family.
+Ancient Conspiracy: This entry introduces a massively influential global conspiracy into the mythology, known as The Family.
 They apparently formed the modern world of the games, and have a history that stretches back to the Colonial Era at least.

 And Then John Was a Zombie: Most of Chris's BSAA squad mutates into ooze-covered monsters, Piers becomes a J'avo, Simmons goes One-Winged Angel, and Carla Radames and Deborah Harper become humanoid abominations.
 Oh, and the friggin' President of the United States becomes a zombie, and Leon has to shoot him.RE6 has this in spades.